 The selection process for accountancy graduate training schemes varies between employers, but is typically in three or four parts:

 It is important to be aware of how you will be assessed.
 Typically, large accountancy employers use 'competency-based' selection processes but there have been some developments; for example, EY and Grant Thornton use strengths-based assessments.
+Also check application deadlines which are increasingly being introduced by firms - some application windows are fairly small.

 A postgraduate qualification is not normally required or preferred by companies employing trainee accountants from any degree discipline in the UK, though a Masters degree can act as evidence that you have a genuine and extensive interest in the subject matter.
 Work experience is usually preferred to a postgraduate qualification.